 - Preheat the oven to 350 degrees F. Grease a 9x5" loaf pan and set aside.

-- To prepare the oat flour, grind old fashioned oats in a food processor or coffee grinder until fine.
+- To prepare the oat flour, grind old fashioned oats in a food processor or high-powered blender until they resemble a fine flour.
 Combine the oat flour, baking soda, baking powder, salt, and pumpkin pie spice in a small bowl.

-- In a large bowl, combine the bananas, pumpkin, yogurt, eggs, vanilla, and maple syrup.
+- In a large bowl, combine the bananas, pumpkin, eggs, vanilla, and maple syrup.
 Add the dry ingredients to the wet ones and whisk until well combined.
-Mix in chocolate chips if desired.
+Fold in the chocolate chips.

-- Pour the batter into the greased loaf pan and bake for 55 to 65 minutes or until a toothpick inserted in the center comes out clean.
-Let cool for at least 15 minutes before slicing.
-The bread will firm up more as it continues to cool, and as it is stored in the fridge.
+- Pour the batter into the greased loaf pan and bake for 35 to 45 minutes, until a toothpick inserted in the center comes out clean.
+Let cool for a few minutes before slicing.